scarletbright/avalanche-docs/docs/v1.0/en/references/platform-transaction-serialization.md

 A StakeableLockOut contains a `TypeID`, `Locktime` and `TransferableOut`.

 - **`TypeID`** is the ID for this output type.
 It is `0x00000017`.
-- **`Locktime`** is a long that contains the unix timestamp that this output can be spent after.
+- **`Locktime`** is a long that contains the unix timestamp before which the output can be consumed only to stake.
 The unix timestamp is specific to the second.
 - **`transferableout`**: "Example SECP256K1 Transfer Output as defined above"

 #### Gantt StakeableLockOut Specification